-exercise of sound discretion, dismiss the action if a party fails to take reasonable steps to prosecute or defend her appeal.
-40 Moreover, this Office has held that failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.
-41 Both the February 15th and April 24th Orders advised Employee of the consequences for not responding, including sanctions resulting in the dismissal of the matter.
+Employee's failure to respond to the February 15th and March 30th Orders provides a basis to dismiss this petition.
+OEA Rule 621.3 grants an AJ the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
+The AJ may, in the exercise of sound discretion, dismiss the action if a party fails to take reasonable steps to prosecute or defend her appeal.
+Moreover, this Office has held that failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.
+Both the February 15th and March 30th Orders advised Employee of the consequences of not responding, including sanctions resulting in the dismissal of the matter.
 Employee's responses to these Orders were required for a proper resolution of this matter on the merits.
 Accordingly, the undersigned finds that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office and this serves as an alternate ground for the dismissal of this matter.